MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M02_Lab03_Set_up_dimensions.md

 ### Steps

+### Task 1

-1. Assign Account Type Default Dimensions for the customer group.
+Assign Account Type Default Dimensions for the customer group.

-2. Navgate back to the **Dimensions** page using the search function in the black bar at the top of the page on the right hand side.
+1. Navgate back to the **Dimensions** page using the search function in the black bar at the top of the page on the right hand side.

 3. In the **Dimensions** page, select the CUSTOMERGROUP dimension.